Piszmog/cloudconfigclient/README.md

     1. Call `LocalEnv()`.
 Set the environment variable `CONFIG_SERVER_URLS`.
 It is a comma separated list of all the base URLs
     2. Call `Local(baseUrls ...string)`.
 Provide the array of base URLs of Config Servers.
+* If the config server is protected with basic auth, call `Basic` with the username and password.
 * For running in Cloud Foundry, ensure a Config Server is bounded to the application. `VCAP_SERVICES` will be provided as an environment variables with the credentials to access the Config Server
 * For connecting to a Config Server via OAuth2 and not deployed to Cloud Foundry, an OAuth2 Client can be created